BaselOmsha/Team14/projectPlan.md

 Web pages layout will include a header with a top navigation bar, and the main content in sub-pages will incorporate a left bar.
 Finally, all pages will have a footer.

-Tasks division: (If you have any other suggestions please shoot a message on discord) Main page: Basil Omsha,
+Tasks division: (If you have any other suggestion please shoot a message on discord) Main page: Basil Omsha,
 HTML basics: Jenna Nevalainen,
 CSS basics: Rasmus Peltoranta.